 The prestigious United Way Tocqueville Society is a national, philanthropic society honoring individuals who annually give $10,000 or more to United Way.

 Why Tocqueville?
 Alexis de Tocqueville, a young French aristocrat, toured the United States applauding the voluntary spirit of American society.
 His observations formed the 1835 work "Democracy in America," a detailed study of American society, culture and politics.
 Perhaps his most important observation was that Americans helped one another in times of need.

 "I must say that I have seen Americans make great and real sacrifices to the public welfare; and I have noticed a hundred instances in which they hardly ever failed to lend faithful support to one another."

-Ninety one individuals or couples are now members of the United Way Tocqueville Society.
-There are 490 Tocqueville Societies in communities across the United States, 25,475 members nationwide who given $514M and since 1984, the Tocqueville Society has cumulatively given over $6,185,000,000 to be invested in the communities where they live and work.
+The following individuals or couples are now members of the United Way of Greater New Haven Tocqueville Society.
+There are 490 Tocqueville Societies in communities across the United States, with 25,475 members.

 United Way Tocqueville Society of Greater New Haven